Interim Policy on Gluten Content Statements in the Labeling and Advertising of Wines, Distilled Spirits, and Malt Beverages

 The first test for detecting gluten in fermented or highly refined products recently became commercially available.
 The RIDASCREEN® Gliadin Competitive is the first generation of reliable and accurate tests applicable to fermented products.
 The expensive mass spectrometry process remains the gold standard in protein analysis.
 Mass spectrometry indicates protein sequences.
 Thus, mass spectrometry is able to validate the presence or absence of celiac toxic protein sequences in products.
 The Celiac Support Association uses both the Competitive, G12, A1 and mass spectrometry to validate fermented and highly processed products are gluten-free.

 Which beers display the CSA Recognition Seal?
 Omission Beer, from Portland, Oregon-based Craft Brew Alliance, is made with traditional beer ingredients, including malted barley, but undergoes an innovative process to remove gluten.
-The CSA Seal is approved for Omission Lager and Pale Ale products.
+The CSA Certification Seal - Innnovative Category (less than 5 ppm) is approved for Omission Lager and Pale Ale products.